• Home

 Our pilot project

 We're working diligently to make the Rejoinery a reality.
-In January 2026, we initiated a pilot project with Carleton University Curatorial Studies students in collaboration with community and industry partners in heritage salvage, restoration, and interpretation.
-Together we are working to produce an exhibition to recontextualize salvage in an imagined 21st century interior.
-Coming April 2026.
+In January 2026, we initiated a pilot project with Carleton University Curatorial Studies students in collaboration with community and industry partners in heritage salvage, conservation, and interpretation.
+Together, we've produced Radical Reuse, an exhibition that recontextualizes salvage in an imagined 21st-century interior.

 Next steps